 The next time you get ready to binge-watch Marie Kondo, you might want to wipe your TV remote.
 According to the NSF, it's one of the dirtiest things in your house—I mean, when's the last time you thought to sanitize your remote?
 In one study, 14% of all remotes had mold growing on them along with other nasty things that can cause illness.

-The Remedy Rx: Wipe down your remote control once a week.
+The Rx: Wipe down your remote control once a week.
 Remove the batteries first, then rub the remote with a cloth soaked in rubbing alcohol.
 Use cotton swabs soaked in the same solution to gently clean around the buttons.

 Same Goes for Video Game Controllers